tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

     $ tt cluster publish "http://localhost:2379/myapp?name=instance-002" instance.yaml

-:ref:`tt cluster show <tt-cluster-show>` can print configurations of specific cluster instances as well.
+``tt cluster show`` can print configurations of specific cluster instances as well.
 To print an instance configuration from a local ``config.yaml``, use the ``application:instance``
 argument: